LitExtension Blog

 Tip: If you’re using a grid layout, keep your images consistent in size and add hover effects for a modern, engaging touch.
 For full-width layouts, use high-quality visuals and strong calls to action to keep users focused on the product and the next steps.

-2. Sidebar vs no sidebar
+2. Sidebar vs No sidebar

 Sidebars can accommodate filters, search tools, and additional navigation elements, facilitating product discovery.
 However, an overloaded sidebar can lead to a cluttered appearance and distract from the main product content.